Emergency Planning

 Smart911 is a free service that can benefit anyone, anywhere in the United States, in any type of emergency.
 Smart911 allows citizens to create a Safety Profile with details about medical conditions and medications of household members, vehicles, pets, and emergency contacts that is shared only with 9-1-1 when a call is made from a registered phone.
 To learn more about the service and how to create a Safety Profile, go to https://www.smart911.com PLEASE NOTE: Smart911 is not yet available in Minnesota but information is available about steps to take to bring the service to local communities.

-FEMA Document:
+FEMA Documents

 FEMA's Integrated Public Alert and Warning System (IPAWS) is intended to make sure that alerts and warnings are fully accessible by the whole community, including people with disabilities.
 A multi-platform approach disseminates information through a variety of devices to ensure access to critical information by everyone.
 But there are still some final hurdles to overcome.

-The FEMA app is your one-stop-shop with tools and tips to keep you safe before, during, and after disasters.
+The FEMA app (iOS App) is your one-stop-shop with tools and tips to keep you safe before, during, and after disasters.
 Stay updated with weather-related alerts from the U.S. National Weather Service.
 Upload and share your disaster photos to help out emergency managers.
 Save a custom list of the items in your family's emergency kit, as well as the places you will meet in case of an emergency.
 Get tips on what to do before, during, and after over 20 types of disasters.
-And locate open shelters and where to talk to FEMA in person at Disaster Recovery Centers. https://itunes.apple.com/us/app/fema/id474807486?mt=8 (iOS App)
+And locate open shelters and where to talk to FEMA in person at Disaster Recovery Centers.

 The Red Cross offers a number of free apps for iOS and Android devices: